-1F Shallow depth lot redevelopment along Park Road should relate to the single family neighborhoods behind.
-Buildings should orient to Park Road with parking and circulation behind buildings.
+1F Shallow depth lot redevelopment should relate to the single family neighborhoods with parking and circulation behind buildings.

-RESIDENTIAL Design Policies 1 D-2 Natural Environment
+RESIDENTIAL Design Policies D-2 Natural Environment

 These policies provide direction to accommodate growth and change while protecting the natural environment on which we depend, including the quality of our air, water and land.
 Policy Number Single Family Detached Single Family Attached and Multi-Family Provide a meaningful amount of usable and accessible open space.
 2A • • Incorporate functional, unique, natural, and/or historical elements into the open space.
 2B • • Preserve steep slopes along streams or adjacent to significant natural landscape features.
 2C • • Preserve at least 10% of the site as "tree save area" consistent with residential tree ordinance.
-2D • • Provide and encourage accessibility to Little Sugar Creek greenway and other natural amenities through better connected streets, sidewalks, and trails.
-2E • • Design open space to create a network of green spaces within new development and redevelopment.
-2F • • Use low maintenance native vegetation as much as possible.
+2D • • Provide and encourage accessibil- ity to Little Sugar Creek green- way and other natural amenities through better connected streets, sidewalks, and trails.
+2E • • Design open space to create a net- work of green spaces within new development and redevelopment.
+2F • • Use low maintenance native veg- etation as much as possible.
 2G • • Preserve prominent stands of existing trees, where feasible.
-2H • • Design new development and redevelopment to minimize adverse impacts to the existing tree canopy.
+2H • • Design new development and re- development to minimize adverse impacts to the existing tree canopy.
 2I • • Encourage 'green' site design and building practices to reduce storm water runoff and minimize adverse environmental impacts.
-2J • •
+2J • • A donted by City Council the Conord Devel Daliaiaa (

-1 Adopted by City Council, the General Development Policies (GDP) provide guidance for the location, intensity and form of future development and redevelopment throughout the community.
+Adopted by City Council, the General Development Policies (GDP) provide guidance for the location, intensity and form of future development and redevelopment throughout the community.
 Many of the residential and mixed/multi-use center policies for the plan area are based upon these adopted GDP policies.
 Plan policies that appear in italic text are based upon those previously adopted GDP policies.
 Additional new plan-specific policies are shown in bold font.
 Planspecific policies augment the GDP design guidelines.